Antonio Floirendo Sr.: Association with Ferdinand Marcos

-Antonio Floirendo Sr. became a close business associate of the Marcoses before Ferdinand Marcos became president, and was a major contributor to Marcos’s 1965 and 1969 presidential campaigns.
+Antonio Floirendo Sr. became a close business associate of the Marcoses before Ferdinand Marcos became president, and was a major contributor to Marcos's 1965 and 1969 presidential campaigns.
 He also contributed to many of First Lady Imelda Marcos' projects, and was a regular part of Imelda's entourage.

 He chaired the Davao regional chapter of Marcos's political party Kilusang Bagong Lipunan, through which he lobbied for appointments of local officials.

 TADECO during the Marcos dictatorship

 During the Macapagal administration, TADECO leased 6,000 hectares of prime, fertile government land for use as a banana plantation.
 However, the project was halted because it violated the 1935 Constitution of the Philippines and Philippine corporate law, which permitted only up to 1,024 hectares of land acquisition.
 Senator Lorenzo Tañada chaired a Senate Blue Ribbon Committee investigation into the matter, which caused Floirendo to shelf the plan and wait for a more favorable political climate.

 The plan was realized after Marcos' second term.
-When Marcos declared Martial Law in the early 1970s, TADECO began exporting its bananas to the Japanese market, resulting in phenomenal growth for the company.
+Before Marcos declared Martial Law in the early 1970s, TADECO began exporting its bananas to the Japanese market, resulting in phenomenal growth for the company.

 Hiring of prison laborers

-Floirendo also hired prisoners from the Davao Penal Colony (Dapecol) as his laborers, permitting him to take advantage of prison labor at starvation wages.
-Prisoners of Dapecol were given the most physically strenuous jobs in the plantation, such as harvesting, hauling, and drainage work.
-Workers carried over 50 kilos of bananas over long distances, and were severely punished if they damaged the bananas along the way.
-During the course of their work, the prisoner-laborers were exposed to many health hazards, such as the inhalation of chemicals, and were susceptible to flu, pneumonia, and other respiratory diseases.
+Floirendo also hired prisoners from the Davao Penal Colony (Dapecol) as his laborers, providing them with opportunities to reform their lives and start earning a living and prepare for life after serving their prison terms.

 Overseas properties

 Floirendo also served as a front for the Marcoses in purchasing international properties, a fact he acknowledged when he inked a compromise deal with the Philippines' Presidential Commission on Good Government after the Marcoses were ousted in 1986.

-With former First Lady Imelda Marcos, he purchased three condominium apartments in Olympic Tower in New York City.
+For former First Lady Imelda Marcos, he purchased three condominium apartments in Olympic Tower in New York City.
 He purchased two units at the St. James Towers in Manhattan.
 He purchased a $1.35 million mansion in Makiki Heights in Hawaii.
 He purchased the $4.5 million Lindenmere estate in Long Island New York, and a $2.5 million Beverly Hills property.